frankjmontero/Study-notes/React-Higilights-Notes.md

 React is pretty flexible but it has a single strict rule: ***All React components must act like pure functions with respect to their props.***

+## **State and Props**

+`State` are properties intrinsic to the component.
+It will cause the component to re-render. `Props` are properties that are passed down to the component from the parent.

 ___
 ### **Videos**

 - How to add components to the ProofConcenpt.
     - Meet - uoe-dufj-fqm - Google Chrome 2020-10-27 21-42-50_Bootstrap-109.
 1:20

+___
+# MISC

+- `import React from 'react';` used to be mandatory import line on React because even though you were not going to use react on that particular file, it was needed for the JSX portion of the file.